Skip to content

 Overview

 Earning a Commercial Driver’s License (CDL) at Elgin Community College provides a competitive edge in transportation.
-You will learn and train on vehicles used throughout the trucking industry, instilling confidence and readiness in your newly founded career.
+You’ll train on vehicles used in the trucking industry, building confidence and readiness for your new career.
 ECC’s state-of-the-art driving simulator compliments the best and most extensive fleet of tractors and trailers available.

-Students in the Truck Driving Program in Elgin learn critical skills, in addition to driving, including map reading, trip planning, log keeping, vehicle systems, cargo handling, driving under adverse conditions, defensive driving, transporting hazardous materials, and legal topics of interest to trucking and transportation.
+Students in Elgin's Truck Driving Program learn essential skills like map reading, trip planning, and cargo handling.
+They also study driving under adverse conditions, defensive driving, hazardous materials transport, and legal topics relevant to trucking and transportation.
 We are a training provider registered with FMCSA, employing instructors with decades of experience.
 Jobs in the trucking field are plentiful and open to everyone.

 Get additional information, including course listings and class descriptions.